Reliable Cellular Automata with Self-Organization: Computation

-The encoding $\fg_{*}$ takes the state of a cell, applies $\ag_{*}$ and copies the result to $\Info$ track of a colony.
-The other parts of the colony are set in such a way as they are to be found at the beginning of a work period.
-The encoding $\fg_{**}$ is like $\fg_{*}$ except that all tracks but $\Info$ will be filled with the don't care symbol $*$.
+takes the state of a cell, applies to it the error-correcting code $\alpha_{*}$ introduced above in Definition~\ref{def:the-err-corr-code} and copies the result to the $\Info$ track of a colony.
+The other parts of the colony are set in such a way as they are to be found at the beginning of a work period. \end{definition}